 Physicochemical and microbiological parameters (responses) were subjected to multiple quadratic regression (secondary model) analysis (Myers and Montgomery, 2002; Bautista Gallego et al., 2010) to relate them to initial chloride salt concentrations in brine.
 First, the sequential sums of squares were estimated and the most appropriate model suggested.
 Then, the coefficients were calculated and the fit, lack of fit, and precision evaluated by the regression analysis of variance (ANOVA).
 Only significant models (p≤0.05) with not significant lack of fit (p≥0.05) and precision higher than 4 were considered.
 Terms for the model were selected by backwards elimination and only those significant at p≤0.05 or introduced in application of the hierarchical principle were retained.

-Selected parameters of the Enterobacteriaceae, yeasts and LAB growth were also subjected to PCA analysis to disclose relationships among variables and between them and cases.
+Selected parameters of the Enterobacteriaceae (time to sprang, time to disappearance, maximum population, and area under growth curve), yeasts (time to sprang, maximum population, and area under growth curve) and LAB (maximum population and area under growth curve) growth were also subjected to PCA analysis to disclose relationships among variables and between them and cases.

 2.6.
 Statistical data analysis